unm-digital-futures/digital-history-review/docs/essays/old-albuquerque-high.md

 src="images/ABQhighrecent1.JPG"
 %}

 The school was unable to keep up with new health codes and began to fall apart.
 A new Albuquerque High was built only about a mile away, and Old Albuquerque was closed in 1974.
 The building was eventually marked as a "blighted area" by City Council and was scheduled to be bulldozed and turned into a parking lot.
-The [Albuquerque High School Alumni Association](http://www.ahsalumniassoc.com/index.html), created in 1994, became the leaders in helping to preserve the old school.[^batgirl] Eventually, the developer Dekker, Perich, & Sabatini was brought on to convert the campus to office space and loft apartments.[^redhood] The project was completed in 2002[^joker] and was so successful that the city decided to draft a master plan in 2005 to guide further revitilization to the surrounding areas of the East Downtown District[^poisonivy].
+The [Albuquerque High School Alumni Association](http://www.ahsalumniassoc.com/index.html), created in 1994, became the leaders in helping to preserve the old school.[^batgirl] Eventually, the developer Dekker, Perich, & Sabatini was brought on to convert the campus to office space and loft apartments.[^redhood] The project was completed in 2002[^joker] and was so successful that the city decided to draft a master plan in 2005 to guide further revitalization to the surrounding areas of the East Downtown District[^poisonivy].
 As the school was considered a historic building at this point, the school walls, chalkboards, floors, and ceilings were preserved.

 {% include figure.html
 class="img-right"